o3de/o3de.org/content/docs/atom-guide/setup/installing-atom.md

     The Asset Processor will take a few minutes the first time you launch BaseViewer.
 Subsequent launches will take less time because they use the cached built data.

-    *Note: Avoid running a sample in BaseViewer while the Asset Processor is still building because it might crash the application.*
+    *Note: Avoid running a sample in BaseViewer while the Asset Processor is still building.
+The application might crash.*

 6. Verify that the Asset Processor is done building by checking that its status reads “Status: Idle”.